 The radiotracer contains a small amount of radiation.
 This is not necessary for your medical care, is for research purposes only, and is necessary to obtain the desired information.
-The total "effective" radiation dose you will receive is comparable to 3.3 times the yearly dose from environmental radiation in the US, which is allowed by the FDA for individuals participating in basic research studies, and has not been shown to involve a risk of cancer.
+The "effective" radiation dose you will receive during the rest portion of this scan is approximately 2.552 mSv.
+The "effective" dose from the stress portion is approximately 7.656 mSv.
+Therefore, your total "effective" dose is 10.208 mSv.
+"Effective" dose is a quantity that is used to relate the different doses received by each organ to a single value and can be compared to environmental radiation.
+The organ receiving the highest dose in this test is the gallbladder wall.
+Both portions of this test will be carried out on the same day.
+The total "effective" dose you will receive is comparable to 3.3 times the yearly dose from environmental radiation in the US (3.1 mSv), is allowed by the FDA for individuals participating in basic research studies, and has not been shown to involve a risk of cancer.